Eurz/DBFramework/README.md

     -   contacts (ex: Todd)
 -   Basic class Sessions to manage Sesssion
 -   Messages flash for success or errors actions

-In progress:

--   Creation of the "missions"
+-   Creation of the "missions page" for users and administrator

-To do:

 -   Intregate a pagination in pages
 -   Add a system of filters and sorting on all the lists of the site
 -   Add a search field for a mission
--   implementation of an authentication system
+-   implementation of an authentication and permssions
+-   Implementation of flash messages

+## In progress:

+-   Refactoring and optimisation
+-   Updating php docs

+## To do:

--   Implementation of error handling and flash messages
+-   Implementation of error handling
+-   Implementation of a container of services